ABOUT

-I am a member of BCACC, the British Columbia Association of Clinical Counsellors.
-As a student, I am not a Registered Clinical Counsellor (RCC), which is the official designation of the BC professional body.
+I am an insured member of BCACC, the British Columbia Association of Clinical Counsellors.
+As a student, I am not a Registered Clinical Counsellor (RCC).
 As such, my counselling work leans toward growth and wellness.
-I do not offer therapy to those struggling with more serious concerns and conditions such as sexual trauma, bi-polar disorder, serious addictions, and other significant psychological challenges.
+I do not offer therapy to those struggling with more serious concerns and conditions such as sexual trauma, bi-polar disorder, serious addictions, and other more serious psychological challenges.
+My clinical supervisor is Victoria-based psychotherapist Indrus Piche, RCC.

 That said, my therapy training includes studies and interest in various modalities and approaches, including narrative, existential, solution-focused, CBT, mindfulness, and other therapies.
 My education includes a Master’s in the Teaching of Writing (MATW) and a BA in journalism.
 I have been a teacher, trainer, coach and guide, and I have worked and lived in the US, Czech Republic, and Pakistan.
+In Victoria, I have hosted a monthly public poetry group for many years.
 Last but not least, I am the proud father of two exceptionally fine young men.

 I draw on this background to offer space for growth that is inclusive, collaborative, respectful, affirming, and grounded in lived experience.